tatey/simple_mock/README.md

 ## Copyright

 Copyright © 2012 Tate Johnson.
-Conformist is released under the MIT license.
+SimpleMock is released under the MIT license.
 See LICENSE for details.